QuiltMC/rfcs/rfc/0033-quilt-mappings-and-clean-room.md

 While discussing how Quilt's approach to mappings should work, the Quilt Mappings Team has made the following observations:

 * Almost everyone that ended up taking up Fabric and Yarn were switching from other projects, generally Spigot or Forge
-* The Yarn project has never enforced a CLA, which means that there's no real certification from contributors that the names they've contributed are original
+* Regardless of who contributed a name, the CC0's warranty and infringement disclaimers mean that Quilt would be fully responsible in the event of DMCA on our mappings.
 * Some Yarn names are clearly inspired by or lifted from MCP, and couldn't have been named how they are without it
 * Some Yarn contributors have been known to be working with other mappings projects, either in their own mods or directly, while remaining active Yarn contributors - even with video evidence, in some cases